GfellerLab/MixMHC2pred/README.md

 ## Installation

-1) Download MixMHC2pred-2.0.zip file and move it to a directory of your choice, where you have writing permissions.
+1) Download MixMHC2pred-2.0.zip file
+  (<https://github.com/GfellerLab/MixMHC2pred/releases>) and move it to a directory of your choice, where you have writing permissions.

 2) Unzip MixMHC2pred-2.0.zip in this directory.

+3) Above's zip file already contains the human alleles' definition files.
+If you want to do predictions for MHC-II alleles from other species or if you cloned the git repository instead of downloading this zip file, you will need to download the wished alleles' definition files from the page:
+   <http://mixmhc2pred.gfellerlab.org/PWMdef>.
+These additional alleles' PWM
+   definition files need to then be unzipped in the folder of your choice.
+The option `-f <folders>` is then used to indicate where these files are (see below for details).
+Alternatively, you can copy/move all downloaded allele definition files into the folder *PWMdef* at the root of the directory where MixMHC2pred is installed, to avoid using the `-f` option.

-3) To test your installation, make sure you are in *MixMHC2pred-2.0* directory and run the following command, depending on your operating system:
+4) To test your installation, make sure you are in *MixMHC2pred-2.0* directory and run the following command, depending on your operating system:

    * Mac OS:   `./MixMHC2pred -i test/testData.txt -o test/out.txt -a DRB1_15_01 DRB5_01_01 DPA1_02_01__DPB1_01_01 DQA1_01_02__DQB1_05_01 DQA1_01_02__DQB1_06_02`